-The items discussed in the meetings included recurring subjects, such as AMG's financial position, objectives and results, the operating cash flow (OCF) development as well as the net debt situation of the Company; potential acquisitions and divestments; the business plans of AMG Critical Materials and AMG Technologies, the new division that was formed on January 1, 2019 comprising (the former) AMG Engineering segment and the unit AMG Titanium Alloys & Coatings; capital expenditure programs; succession planning; legal and compliance review; operations review as well as regular review of the strategic objectives and initiatives of the Company as well as the share repurchase program that was initiated and completed in 2019; and the Company's ongoing actions in the field of corporate social responsibility.
 Financial metrics presented to the Supervisory Board to measure the performance of AMG included net income, earnings per share, EBITDA, financial leverage (net debt to EBITDA), working capital, liquidity, OCF and return on capital employed (ROCE).
 The Supervisory Board further discussed the top risks and risk profile of AMG's business and operations and the assessment by the Management Board of the structure of the internal risk management and control systems, and any significant changes thereto, as well as the functioning of the internal audit function and of the external auditor, KPMG Accountants NV ("KPMG").
 Besides the scheduled meetings, the Chairman had regular contact with the Chief Executive Officer and the other members of the Management Board as well as senior executives of the Company throughout the year.

-Throughout 2019, the Supervisory Board regularly reviewed, and was regularly updated by the Management Board about, the implementation of the long-term strategy of AMG, which was renewed and approved by the Supervisory Board in July 2016 and subsequently fine-tuned during the following years.
-This strategy review took place on a continuous basis, headed by the Chairman of the Management Board, in order to keep the Supervisory Board fully informed on the progress and financing of the strategy, as well as the principal risks related to the strategy.
+Throughout 2020, the Supervisory Board regularly reviewed and was regularly updated by the Management Board about the implementation of the long-term strategy of AMG, which was renewed and approved by the Supervisory Board in July 2016 and subsequently fine-tuned and updated during the following years.
+This strategy review took place on a continuous basis by way of strategy updates during the regular Board meetings in 2020, headed by the Chairman of the Management Board, in order to keep the Supervisory Board fully informed on the progress and financing of the strategy, as well as the principal risks related to the strategy.
 AMG's overriding strategic objective is to achieve industry leadership while being the low-cost producer.
+The financial targets for EBITDA for the coming years, as expressed during 2018 and 2019, were withdrawn in the beginning of 2020 when the COVID-19 pandemic struck, as a meaningful prediction of future earnings and results had become an impossible task.
+As an illustration, one only need look at the aerospace industry, an important customer of AMG's, which suffered a dramatic collapse as a result of COVID-19.
+Apart from this, uncertainty as a result of US-China trade frictions and Brexit discussions continued unabated.

-That resulted in a plan to build and grow its critical materials business with a commitment to doubling AMG's annual EBITDA to a minimum of \$200 million by 2020.
-AMG's strategy is based on a growth-driven approach focusing on three principles: A) process innovation & product development, aimed at improving the market position of AMG's businesses; B) industry consolidation, achieved by pursuing opportunities for horizontal and vertical industry consolidation across AMG's critical materials portfolio; and C) expansion of high-growth businesses within AMG's existing product portfolio.
+AMG's strategy has not changed and continues to be based on a growth-driven approach focusing on three principles: A) process innovation and product development, aimed at improving the market position of AMG's businesses; B) industry consolidation, achieved by pursuing opportunities for horizontal and vertical industry consolidation across AMG's critical materials portfolio; and C) expansion of high-growth businesses within AMG's existing product portfolio.